cdemeke/tablet-smart-miror/README.md

 **Total Cost**: $56 - $156

-### Set Up
+## Set Up
-Setting a smart mirror is straightforward once you have all the parts.
-Here is a picture described set up.
+Setting up a tablet based smart mirror is straightforward once you have all the parts.
+Here is a picture guided instructions list describing how to make one yourself.

 ##### Prep Frame
 1. Remove the glass provided by photo frame [pic](https://goo.gl/photos/aTA3xmnby9tKApt58)